hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 The effect of constant force can be assessed using any enhanced sampling method.

-The work done by the bias in this case is very simple
+The work done by the bias in this case is very simple:

 $$
 W = \int_a^b F \cdot d Q = F ( Q_b - Q_a )